MDSH14/bikeshare-data-exploring/README.md

 # BikeShare System Data Exploring
 Python project to explore data related to bike share systems for three major cities in the United States—Chicago, New York City, and Washington.
 ## Overview
-In this project, I made use of Python to exploring data related to bike share systems for three major cities in the United States—Chicago, New York City, and Washington.
-I wrote code to import the data and answer interesting questions about it by computing descriptive statistics.
-Also, I wrote a script that takes in raw input to create an interactive experience in the terminal to present these statistics.
+In this project, with the use of Python to exploring data related to bike share systems for three major cities in the United States—Chicago, New York City, and Washington.
+The code is written to import the data and answer interesting questions about it by computing descriptive statistics.
+Also, there is a script that takes in raw input to create an interactive experience in the terminal to present these statistics.
 ## The Datasets
 Randomly selected data for the first six months of 2017 are provided for all three cities.
 All three of the data files contain the same core **six (6)** columns:
 * Start Time (e.g., 2017-01-01 00:07:57)